containers/podman/docs/source/markdown/podman-cp.1.md

 **src_path** specifies a file
   - **dest_path** does not exist
-	- the file is saved to a file created at **dest_path**
+    - the file is saved to a file created at **dest_path** (note that parent directory must exist)
-  - **dest_path** does not exist and ends with /
-	- Error condition: the destination directory must exist.
   - **dest_path** exists and is a file
     - the destination is overwritten with the source file's contents
   - **dest_path** exists and is a directory
     - the file is copied into this directory using the basename from **src_path**

 **src_path** specifies a directory
   - **dest_path** does not exist
     - **dest_path** is created as a directory and the contents of the source directory are copied into this directory
   - **dest_path** exists and is a file
     - Error condition: cannot copy a directory to a file
   - **dest_path** exists and is a directory
-	- **src_path** ends with /
+    - **src_path** ends with `/`
       - the source directory is copied into this directory
-	- **src_path** ends with /. (that is: slash followed by dot)
+    - **src_path** ends with `/.` (i.e., slash followed by dot)
       - the content of the source directory is copied into this directory

 The command requires **src_path** and **dest_path** to exist according to the above rules.